Bahá’í World/Volume 17/The Five Year International Teaching Plan 1974-1979

 8. Supplementary Achievements[edit]

-A further supplementary accomplishment during the first half of the Five Year Plan was announced by the Universal House of Justice in its cablegram Of 5 February 1975 to all National Spiritual Assemblies:
+A further supplementary accomplishment during the first half of the Five Year Plan was announced by the Universal House of Justice in its cablegram of 5 February 1975 to all National Spiritual Assemblies:

 ANNOUNCE PURCHASE STRIP LAND GREAT NORTHERN LONDON CEMETERY FACING BELOVED GUARDIAN’S RESTING-PLACE ENSURING PROTECTION SACRED PLOT.
 PRAYERS GRATITUDE OFFERED DIVINE THRESHOLD.

-The negotiations for this purchase were conducted on behalf of the Universal House of
+The negotiations for this purchase were conducted on behalf of the Universal House of Justice by the National Spiritual Assembly of the Bahá’ís of the United Kingdom.

-The announcement by the Universal House of Justice of the acquisition of the House of ‘Abdu’lláh Pay, in which ‘Abdu’l-Bahá lived for twelve years, was made on 14 January 1975.
+The announcement by the Universal House of Justice of the acquisition of the House of ‘Abdu’lláh Páshá, in which ‘Abdu’l-Bahá lived for twelve years, was made on 14 January 1975.
 The purchase of this House, which derives its name from the Governor of ‘Akká who completed the House during the early decades of the last century, is a supplementary achievement of the Five Year Plan.

 Preservation and Microfilming of Documents[edit]